Nitrux/tools/README.md

-# synth
+# tools

-ISO image synthesizer.
+Utilery for our build environments.